 He has served as Principal of the Leysin American School in Switzerland and as Visiting Professor on the subject of Leadership Across Cultures, at the Swiss Hotel Management School.
 Prior to Switzerland, Mr. Dexter served as the Assistant Principal of a large Boston, USA, suburban high school and was awarded Massachusetts Assistant Principal of the Year in 2007.

 Mr. Dexter is married to Stephanie, whom he met while serving in the Peace Corps in Togo, West Africa the late 1980’s.
 They have two children, who attend Stamford.
 Mr. Dexter enjoys the outdoors, bike touring, barbecue and the joy that comes from loving what he does.

-Upholding Stamford's vision is Ms. Clare Johnstone, Upper Elementary Deputy Principal, who will take over as Interim Upper Elementary Principal as of the end of this Academic School Year.
-Ms. Johnstone has been with the Upper Elementary teaching team since she joined Stamford and has worked closely with Dr. Guest in a leadership role this year in the development and management of the Upper Elementary Division.
+Ms. Clare Johnstone has been with the Upper Elementary teaching team since she joined Stamford and has worked closely with Dr. Guest in a leadership role last year in the development and management of the Upper Elementary Division.